muhrifqii/Android-FilePicker/README.md

  # Builder Methods

 **Android FilePicker** now has more flexibility.
-Supported builder methods are:
+Supported messageBuilder methods are:

 Method     | Use
 -------- | ---